jnozzi/cocoadev.com/markdown/AccessorReturnsAnAutoreleasedImmutableCopy.md

 Also (code removed, documentation changed to reflect that):

 *
 It is common practice in Objective-C code to copy value objects that represent attributes.
 C-type variables can usually be substituted for value objects, but value objects have the advantage of encapsulating convenient utilities for common manipulations.
-For example, General/NSString objects are used instead of character pointers because they encapsulate encoding and storage.
-Despite General/NSString functionality, the role played by General/NSStrings parallels the role played by character pointers.
+For example, NSString objects are used instead of character pointers because they encapsulate encoding and storage.
+Despite NSString functionality, the role played by NSStrings parallels the role played by character pointers.

 When value objects are passed as method arguments or returned from a method, it is common to use a copy instead of the object itself.
 Storing a copy of the variable has the effect of producing an object that is independent of the original, but has the same contents.
 Subsequent changes to the copy don't affect the original, and changes to the original don't affect the copy.
 Similarly, it is common to return a copy of an instance variable instead of the instance variable itself.
 *